 Criterion 1 means a 'looked after' child or a child who was previously looked after but immediately after being looked after became subject to an adoption, residence or special guardianship order.
 A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22 (1) of the Children Act 1989).
-Adoption is defined under the terms of the Adoption and Children Act 2002 which did not come into force until 31 December 2005 and therefore only children adopted after this date qualify as previously looked after children.
+Adoption is defined under the terms of the Adoption and Children Act 2002.